djtaylor.me

 On the other hand, his signature "clarity of thought" is gone.
 There is a confusion of ideas demonstrated here, relating temperature and pressure of gasses with "temperature" and "pressure" in the social sense.
 It shouldn't need to be said, but human societies don't obey the ideal gas law.
 Is this an honest attempt to understand the French Revolution via physical laws, or something else?
 Is this analogy how he came to think of temperature as microscopic motion?
 We will probably never know.

-The idea of interpretting social movements through a physics lense wasn't unheard of in Carnot's day.
+The idea of interpreting social movements through a physics lens wasn't unheard of in Carnot's day.
 For example, this manuscript quotes Lettres d'Un Habitant de Genève À Ses Contemporains, written by Henri Comte de Saint-Simon in 1803, which advocates for scientists to play a larger role in society, and uses words like "la force d'inertie" to describe social "inertia".
 But honestly, trying to draw a line between these two works feels reductionist.
 This manuscript is on a whole other level.
 I'm not aware of any contemporary work with remotely similar subject matter. [todo: find a better example]

 The other striking thing to note is the writing style.
 His usual first-person, conversational, sans-culottes style is still present.
 The [todo]